 UK-US Economic Prosperity Deal

-As of 30 June 2025, elements of the deal have been agreed and ratified.
-There has been no change to the baseline ten per cent tariff for UK origin goods entering the US market, except for aerospace.
+Currently, elements of the deal have been agreed and ratified.
+There has been no change to the baseline ten per cent tariff for UK origin goods entering the US market, except for aerospace and the future prospect for pharmaceutical and related products.

 The 10 percent tariffs have been reduced to zero for aerospace goods which fall under the WTO Agreement on Trade in Civil Aircraft such as engines and aircraft parts.

-UK Automotive manufacturers now have a tariff relief quota, allowing the sector to sell up to 100,000 vehicles to the US at a 10 percent tariff rate, including MFN duty.
+UK Automotive manufacturers currently have an annualised tariff relief quota, allowing the sector to sell up to 100,000 vehicles to the US at a 10 percent tariff rate, including MFN duty.
+This could be reviewed during 2026.

-Progress towards zero percent tariffs for core steel products continue to be discussed, but there is no further information on an Aluminium and Steel deal at this stage.
+Progress towards zero percent tariffs for core steel products continue to be discussed, but there is no further information on this part of an Aluminium and Steel deal at this stage.

 All measures will be kept under review by the US administration.